paulcheeba/about-time-next/README.md

   - M4A (.m4a) - AAC audio, good quality
 Best practice: MP3 is the safest choice for maximum browser compatibility across all platforms (which is why we used it for the notification sounds in v13.2.0.0+).

-> Where SC is present, date/time formatting in the mini panel and EM uses SC helpers.
+> Date/time formatting uses the active calendar adapter (D&D 5e, Seasons & Stars, Simple Calendar when available), otherwise it falls back to Foundry core time.

 ---

 ## Notes & Limitations

 - The module **does not** override combat round/initiative time.
-- Complex SC calendars (non-365-day years, custom months) are supported via SC’s own conversions, while raw seconds math remains conservative in fallback mode.
+- Complex calendar rules are supported through the active calendar system when present; core-time fallback uses raw seconds math.
-- Only GMs can create, manage, and view scheduled events.
+- Event queue management is **Timekeeper-only** (configurable role threshold; GMs always allowed).
 - Realtime runner is **single-owner (GM)**; if another GM starts it, ownership is handed off gracefully.

 ---

 ## Credits

-Originally created by **Tim Posney**, updated and maintained for FVTT v13+ by **paulcheeba** with community input and ChatGPT-assisted refactoring.
+About Time was originally created and maintained by the great **Tim Posney**, About time Next is updated and maintained for FVTT v13+ by **paulcheeba** with community input and AI-assisted refactoring.

 **Event notification sound effects** by [Notification_Message](https://pixabay.com/users/notification_message-47259947/) from [Pixabay](https://pixabay.com/sound-effects/).